+Assessment for Food Preparation and Nutrition

-External Examination 50% of total GCSE mark: Knowledge of food preparation and nutrition from the areas above will be assessed in a written exam, including a section of multiple-choice questions (20 marks) and five longer questions with subsections (80 marks).
+External Examination (50%) Task 1-Food Investigations Non Examined Assessment (15%) Task 2 Food Preparation Knowledge of food preparation and nutrition from the areas above will be assessed in a written exam, including a section of multiple- choice questions (20 marks) and five longer questions with sub- sections (80 marks).

-What's assessed (Non-Examined Assessments): Task 1: Food Investigation (Based on 'Food Science' topics) - 15% of total GCSE mark.

 This will assess your understanding of the working characteristics, functional and chemical properties of ingredients.
 It will be based on three 'experimental' style practical investigations such as the action of different gelling agents when setting foods.
 This is based on a food science task chosen by the exam board.
-How it's assessed:

-Written report (1,500-2,000 words) including photographic evidence of the practical investigation.

-Task 2: Food Preparation Assessment - 35% of total GCSE

-mark Portfolio of work involving researching, making and analysing dishes suitable for certain groups of people (according to age or dietary needs) or from an international cuisine, as set by the exam board.
+Written report (1,500-2,000 words) including photographic evidence of the practical investiga- Portfolio of work involving re-searching, making and analysing dishes suitable for certain groups of people (according to age or dietary needs) or from an international cuisine, as set by the exam board.
 A final three-hour practical exam is an important part of the final assessment where three chosen dishes (& additional side dishes) are made and assessed.

-How it's assessed

-Written portfolio (maximum 20 pages A4).
-Photographic evidence of the three final dishes must be included.

-Mrs A Crook
+Contact for further information Mrs A Crook